EliasIsaiah/Portfolio/README.md

 # Portfolio

 This is my Portfolio website, just a medium for my various projects that I work on.
-It utilizes a basic GitHub API call to display all of my public repos at the bottom, and showcases a few projects I'm particularly proud of at the time.
+It utilizes a basic GitHub API call to display all of my public repos at the bottom, and showcases a few projects I'm particularly proud of at this time.

 ### What makes it unique

 For better or for worse, I decided to make this website without the use of css framewoks like materialize or bootstrap.

-All styling done on the site is done with vanilla CSS, utilizing relative newcomers to the technology like Grid CSS and Flexbox to create a responsive layout is lightweight and modern.
+All styling done on the site is done with vanilla CSS, utilizing relative newcomers to the technology like Grid CSS and Flexbox to create a responsive layout that is lightweight and modern.

 ### A Couple Pros and Cons re: using/not using CSS Frameworks